anticodians/anticodians.github.io/_posts/2025-10-08-plethora-of-models.md

 (list 0.0 0.0)
 ```

 The initial guess is called "little theta" ($\theta$) in *The Little Learner*.
-The parameters learned by the gradient descent algorithm are called "big theta" ($\THETA$).
+The parameters learned by the gradient descent algorithm are called "big theta" ($\Theta$).

 When you run the gradient descent algorithm, this initial guess will be improved `revs` times, hopefully producing much better values for `w` and `b`—or for whatever parameters are required by your target function.

 ### 7. Parameters!

 If all goes well, the machine learning program should spit out some new parameters, which can be combined with the target function to start making predictions or inferences.
-In the [example code](https://github.com/anticodians/little-learner/blob/09370349a8555cacc1304e65e548c4c2dcaa4d9c/5-target-practice.rkt), using the provided `line-xs` and `line-ys`, the learned parameters ($\THETA$) are:
+In the [example code](https://github.com/anticodians/little-learner/blob/09370349a8555cacc1304e65e548c4c2dcaa4d9c/5-target-practice.rkt), using the provided `line-xs` and `line-ys`, the learned parameters ($\Theta$) are:

 ```scheme
 (list 1.0499993623489503 1.8747718457656533e-6)